DanielSiepmann/own-nixpkgs/systems/hikari/readme.rst

 TODOs
 -----

-* Add first customer project with no longer supported PHP.

 * Auto generate permissions for all the databases.

-   * Add docker-compose / podman-compose for Elasticsearch.
+* Add docker-compose / podman-compose for Elasticsearch, proxy, solr.

+* Add xdebug setup for fpm.